perturbing/vasil-tests/extra-example.md

 --protocol-params-file ../../protocol.json \
 --out-file tx.body
 ```
-Here we used an arbitrary redeemer of the format
+Similarly as before we used an arbitrary redeemer of the format
 ```
 {"constructor":0,"fields":[{"int":42}]}
 ```